eth-sri/lmql/docs/source/lib/generations.md

 The snippet above demonstrates the different components of the Generations API:

 - **`lmql.LLM`** At the core of the Generations API are `lmql.LLM` objects.
 Using the `lmql.model(...)` constructor, you can access a wide range of different models, as described in the [Models](../language/models.rst) chapter.
-This includes support for models running in the same process, in a separate worker process or API-based models.
+This includes support for models running in the same process, in a separate worker process or cloud-based models available via a API endpoint.

 - [**`lmql.LLM.generate(...)`**](#lmql-generate) is a simple function to generating text completions based on a given prompt.
 This can be helpful to quickly obtain single-step completions, or to generate a list of completions for a given prompt.